Subject Codes Committee Charter (2025)

 Internationally, use of Thema, which is currently available in more than 20 languages, continues to grow.
 Since 2013, the subject codes committee has mapped all BISAC updates to the current version of Thema.
-The release of the 2023 BISAC update requires a revised BISAC-to-Thema map, which was created and published in early 2024.
+The December 2024 release of the 2024 BISAC update will require a revised BISAC-to-Thema map, which will be created in early 2025.

 Objectives